craigadesina/url_wallet/README.md

     # I shall complete the rest of the features soon and maybe even expand on them.
     > Ability to notify a new user to check their email upon account creation (non devise)
     > Functionality to send an email copy of an topic or bookmark to friends or associates you specify.
-    > If you have any further suggestions, they are welcome!
+    > If you have any further suggestions, they are welcome.
+Thanks

+    >ps: If some of the features described are not yet functional by the time you use this app, please bear with me.
+I am still implementin them and will make sure they are all up and runing smoothly as soon as possible.